Buy Event Ticket

 China Crypto News: Shanghai Court Issues Landmark Crypto Verdict

-In a recent commentary, Judge Sun Jie of the People’s Court of Songjiang District in Shanghai affirmed that cryptocurrency holds the status of a virtual commodity with property attributes.
-The opinion, shared on the court's WeChat account, stems from a 2017 business dispute but provides clarity on the murky legal status of cryptocurrency ownership in China.
+In a recent commentary, Judge Sun Jie of the People’s Court of Songjiang District in Shanghai affirmed that crypto holds the status of a virtual commodity with property attributes.
+The opinion, shared on the court's WeChat account, stems from a 2017 business dispute but provides clarity on the murky lawful status of crypto claim in China.
 According to Judge Sun, while cryptocurrencies lack the status of fiat money, owning them is not illegal for individuals.

 The 2017 Blockchain Incubation Dispute